CentroEPiaggio/dysturbance/Dysturbance_Pi/README.md

    Args (all required):
    1. an input `.csv` file containing the experiment data;
-   2. an input `.yaml` file containing the experiment info (testbed, subject, etc...)
+   2. an input `.yaml` file containing the experiment info (testbed, conditions, etc...)
+   3. an input `.yaml` file containing the subject info
-   3. an output directory where the results is stored
+   4. an output directory where the results is stored

 2. `run_global_pi` computes the PI for a given protocol on the whole series of experiments on a given subject.